 Every person wants to lead a happy and comfortable life.
 Every nation wants to attain a high standard of living.
 This is possible when goods are produced in plenty at a cheaper cost.
 It enables the smooth flow of goods from production centers to consumption centers.

-The continuous flow of goods from one country to another country has lead to the equalization of prices for many commodities in the international market.
+The continuous flow of goods from one country to another country has to lead to the equalization of prices for many commodities in the international market.
 By frequent trade contacts, people of different countries have come to know of the culture and civilization of other countries.

 As a result, cultural integration takes place at an international level.